gordonforce/debian-java-development-environment/README.md

 #### Maintenance Lifecycle

-*
   * Attended and unattended installations
   * Recreate this environment with only knowing
   * The URL for this repository
   * Your secrets' encryption key
   * Your VCS credentials
-* A suitable virtual or bare metal system operating system
+  * A suitable virtual or bare metal system operating system with 32 GB of disk storage

 # Implementation

 ## Guidelines

-* Use package managers, and configuration orchestrators to automate the installation and maintenance of this environment.
+* Use package managers and configuration orchestrators to automate the installation and maintenance of this environment.
-* Use the hosts's default system package manager for tools tightly coupled with operating system such as configuration orchestration, encryption, version control and secrets management.
+* Use the hosts's default system package manager for tools tightly coupled with operating system such as configuration orchestration, encryption, version control, and secrets management.
 * Use a third party package manager for development tools such as JDKs, stream editors, for consistency between platforms.
 * Use IDE configuration automation tools to configure plugins and other IDE settings.